cozy/cozy-stack/docs/nextcloud.md

 It is available with the `cozyMetadata.sourceAccount` of the shortcut file for example.

-The `*path` parameter is the path of the directory on the NextCloud.
+The `*path` parameter is the path of the file/directory on the NextCloud.

 **Note:** a permission on `GET io.cozy.files` is required to use this route.